jodion/workshop-sagemaker/README.md

    * Leave all other fields as is.
 1. Click on the **Create notebook instance** button.
 This will bring you back to the list of Notebook instances where you should see yours being created.
 Wait for your Notebook instance to become **In Service** which should take less than 5 minutes.
 You may have to refresh the page depending on your browser.
 1. Next to your **Notebook instance**, click on the link **Open JupyterLab**.
 This will open the JupyterLab page in your browser.
-1. In the **JupyterLab** page, on the navigation section on the left of the screen, double-click on **notebook.ipynb**.
+1. In the **JupyterLab** page, on the navigation section on the left of the screen, double-click on the folder **workshop-sagemaker** and in the folder, double-click on the **notebook.ipynb** file.
 This will open the IPython Notebook.
 1. The reminder of the lab instructions are in the notebook you just opened.
 Have fun!